jFransham/quake-level-loader/README.md

 # Quake 3 level viewer in Rust

-This is mostly an attempt to wrangle the pointer-arithmetic-based, low-memory- footprint-oriented BSP file format into something more ideomatically Rustic.
-Includes decent texture caching (although work is duplicated if multiple copies of the same texture are requested simultaneously, this can definitely be improved) and super fast initial parsing speeds (before transformation - thanks [Nom](https://github.com/Geal/nom)!).
-Currently, transformation of the BSP tree into an ideomatic data structure is by far the biggest performance hit.
+This is mostly an attempt to wrangle the pointer-arithmetic-based, low-memory-footprint-oriented BSP file format into something more ideomatically Rustic.
+Includes decent texture caching (although work is duplicated if multiple copies of the same texture are requested simultaneously, this can definitely be improved) and super fast parsing speeds, as well as rendering for Polygons and Meshes (next step: rendering patches, which Quake 3 likes to use for absolutely everything).
+This has so far been a really fun project, and I'm excited to see where it goes.

 Note: if you're thinking of using this in a game project: don't.
 It isn't ready and if you want to make a 3D game in Piston then you are more than foolhardy